thehyve/transmart-core/transmart-batch/docs/data_formats/column-mapping.md

 Column Mapping
 ================

-The column mapping file is mandatory part of uploading any study to tranSMART.
+The column mapping file is a mandatory part of uploading a study to tranSMART.
 It contains information on which columns from your [data file(s)](clinical_data_file.md) should be uploaded, what their variable names should be, and where they should end up in the study's tree structure.
 The name of your column mapping file has to be provided in your [clinical.params](clinical.md) file.

 COLUMN_MAP_FILE format